-Before attempting to value your intellectual property rights it is important to conduct an audit of your intellectual property rights.
-In other words, what intellectual property rights is the business using and does the business own these rights.
+Before attempting to value your intellectual property rights, it is important to conduct an audit of your IP assets.
+In other words, what intellectual property rights is the business using, and does the business own these rights?

 It is crucial to consider how your business will make money out of its intellectual property rights.

 The way money is generated from intellectual property rights is through licensing your product/brand to others and generating royalties or by assigning wholly/partially to others.

 In considering generating income from your intellectual property rights, it is important to consider the following: